"All travelling becomes dull in exact proportion to its rapidity."

 In America, rail passenger traffic peaked in 1921; volume has declined more or less steadily since then.

 The average American spends 18% of his or her income on transportation, and only 13% on food.

-On August 29, 1929 the Graf Zeppelin, a rigid airship (or dirigible), completed a historic flight around the world that included a nonstop leg from Friedrichshafen, Germany to Tokyo, Japan—a distance of nearly 7,000 miles.
+On August 29, 1929, the Graf Zeppelin, a rigid airship (or dirigible), completed a historic flight around the world that included a nonstop leg from Friedrichshafen, Germany to Tokyo, Japan—a distance of nearly 7,000 miles.
 The airship was 100 feet in diameter and 110 feet high, including the gondola bumpers.
-During its operating life from 1928 to 1937, the Graf Zeppelin made 590 flights, which covered over a million miles.
-A total of 13,100 passengers were carried without a single injury. (source)
+During its operating life from 1928 to 1937, the Graf Zeppelin made 590 flights, travelling over a million miles in total.
+A total of 13,100 passengers were carried without any injuries. (source)